-- Evacuation: a drill when there is a hazard inside the building and it is safer to be outside of the school building. - Severe weather: a tornado or high winds drill is initiated when the weather requires relocating within the building. - Secure building: as a precaution, we stay inside the building for any situation outside of the school that may be hazardous to students.
+- Evacuation: when there is a hazard inside the building and it is safer to be outside of the school building. - Severe weather: when the weather such as tornado or high winds requires relocating within the building. - Secure building: as a precaution, we stay inside the building for any situation outside of the school that may be hazardous to students.
 Staff members bring students inside the building.
-No visitors are allowed and staff are to remain in the building. - Hold in place: this procedure is used to have everyone inside and outside the building stay in place while an incident such as a medical emergency is managed. - Run, Hide, Fight: this is initiated when there is an active threat inside the school building.
+No visitors are allowed and staff are to remain in the building. - Hold in place: is used to have everyone inside and outside the building stay in place while an incident such as a medical emergency is managed. - Run, Hide, Fight: this is initiated when there is an active threat inside the school building.